Skip to main content

 About Me

 Chris Correia received his BS in psychology from the University of Scranton and his PhD in clinical psychology from Syracuse University.
 He completed an internship in clinical psychology at the Syracuse Veterans Administration Medical Center, and a post-doctoral training fellowship at the Johns Hopkins School of Medicine's Behavioral Pharmacology Research Unit.
-Currently, Correia is an Alumni Associate Professor of Psychology at Auburn University, where he has been since 2002.
-His research activities focus on understanding the use and abuse of a variety of psychoactive substances.
-Correia is also the clinical supervisor for the university's Health Behavior Assessment Center, which provides brief assessments and interventions for students with concerns about their alcohol use.
+He is a professor in the Department of Psychological Sciences at Auburn University, where he has been a member of the faculty since 2002.
+He has served as department chair since 2022, and prior to that served as director of clinical training for the doctoral program in clinical psychology.
+His research activities focus on the use, misuse and treatment of psychoactive substances and other addictive behaviors.
+Dr. Correia is a licensed clinical psychologist and serves as the clinical supervisor for the university's Recreation and Wellness Program, which provides brief assessments and interventions for students with concerns about their substance use.

 Publications